Inca Empire: Beliefs

 The Sapa Inca, the head of upper Cusco, was conceptualized as divine and was effectively head of the state religion.
 The Willaq Umu (or Chief Priest), the head of lower Cusco, was second to the emperor.
 Local religious traditions continued and in some cases such as the Oracle at Pachacamac on the coast, were officially venerated.
 Following Pachacuti, the Sapa Inca claimed descent from Inti, who placed a high value on imperial blood; by the end of the empire, it was common to incestuously wed brother and sister.
 He was "son of the sun", and his people the Intip churin, or "children of the sun", and both his right to rule and mission to conquer derived from his holy ancestor.
 The Sapa Inca also presided over ideologically important festivals, notably during the Inti Raymi or "Sun festival" attended by soldiers, mummified rulers, nobles, clerics and the general population of Cusco beginning on the June solstice and culminating nine days later with the ritual breaking of the earth using a foot plow by the Inca.
 Moreover, Cusco was considered cosmologically central, loaded as it was with huacas and radiating ceque lines as the geographic center of the Four-Quarters; Inca Garcilaso de la Vega called it "the navel of the universe".

+Sapa Inca's primary wife was called Coya/Quya and she was considered female equivalent of her husband in the ceremonial-religious matters, being "very important female component of power apparatus", with cults of female deities, particularly goddess of Moon, being subjected to her, just as cults of male deities were subjected to the King.

+Most historians assume that Sapa Incas of two dynasties (Hurin and Hanan) ruled linearly, though there are also suggestion the aforementioned two royal lines might have ruled jointly as diarchy, in accordance with Andean customs where two rulers with complementary prerogatives often hold the same office.
+Nevertheless, at the time of Spanish conquest it was rulers from Hanan dynasty who appeared to hold key authority.